tchiunam/terraform-axolotl/README.md

 DevOps-as-a-service.
 Modulizing your data structure with business-line allows you to clone and destroy without taking too much concern about affecting the others.

+Another advantage of doing so is that you can leverage the code owner feature of source control by CODEOWNERS under the corresponding folder of business services.

 # Illustration
 This example gives you the idea about the business-oriented design.
 The folder